Boat accident off Louisiana causes small oil spill

-A small boat collided with an inactive oil and gas well about 50 miles south of New Orleans on Tuesday night, causing a small oil spill, the U.S. Coast Guard and the operator of the well said on Wednesday.
+A boat collided with an inactive oil and gas well near New Orleans on Tuesday night, causing a small oil spill, the U.S. Coast Guard and the operator of the well said on Wednesday.

 Swift said the collision had damaged the wellhead but that it "appears to be primarily releasing water and a small amount of oil."